Negotiating your Severance Package

 Job Loss Counselling

 Recipients of severance packages have a duty to mitigate the job loss.
 This means you have a legal obligation to actively look for work.
-For many individuals, the shock of a job loss soon turns to anger, denial and finally, grief.
-The task of job hunting, while carrying these emotional burdens, is hapless for them.
+However, job losses can be psychologically hard on some individuals.
+You might go through a mourning process, where the shock turns to anger, denial and finally, grief.
+During this period, the task of job hunting will simply become a hapless exercise.

-Regardless of job loss counselling, most job hunters find the services of a career coach invaluable in their mitigation duties.
-A career coach is professionally trained to be a sounding board to help you develop a plan, brush up your resume, practice your interview skills and keep you motivated.
+Regardless of job loss counselling, most job hunters find the services of a career coach invaluable for their mitigation duties.
+A career coach is professionally trained to be a sounding board to help you develop a plan, strengthen your resume, practise your interview skills and keep you motivated.

 Ensure your severance package includes funds to permit you this leg up.
 A young professional, just starting out may need a modest amount compared to a senior executive or someone who requires retraining and a career change.
 An experienced lawyer will skillfully negotiate these intangibles as appropriate for your situation, to convert them into tangible line items in your severance package.